donerkebab/UpsilonFit3/README.md

 UpsilonFit3 is written by Mike Saelim, and is a complete rewrite of the UpsilonFit2 code he wrote for [arXiv:1201.5839](http://arxiv.org/abs/1201.5839).
 It is written in C++, and requires the GNU Scientific Library (GSL) and SuSpect, a FORTRAN program written to calculate SUSY spectra.
 It currently uses GSL version XXXX and SuSpect version XXXX.

+The MCMC algorithm is Metropolis-Hastings with simulated annealing, based on the work in [arXiv:hep-ph/0602187](http://arxiv.org/abs/hep-ph/0602187).
+Note that, while GSL has a simulated annealing package, we found it very limited.

 It has three main parts:

 1. The McmcScan package, which implements a general Markov chain Monte Carlo scan over a parameter space, given generic constraints.
 Class McmcScan is abstract, and requires a subclass to implement key functions.